 Start small, with gentle rides that move slowly.
 A first ride should be calming and relaxing to prepare your kids.
 Once you gauge their level of comfort, you can move on to more thrilling rides.

-No means no. If your kid changes their mind when in the queue, pack it up.
-While it might feel frustrating, the bigger win is a toddler not screaming bloody murder.
+No means no. If your kid changes their mind when in the queue, pack it up – frustrating but in our experience the best option.

 Talk to them, answer questions and explore options ahead of your trip.
 Watching YouTube videos of the rides might help them better understand what to expect.